Time-Varying Optimization of Networked Systems with Human Preferences: Performance Analysis

 \subsection{Dynamic Regret}

 We characterize the performance of Algorithm~\ref{algo} using the so-called dynamic regret (see, e.g.,~\cite{Shahrampour2018,yi2016tracking,Online_PD,lee2016distributed} and references therein).
 In particular, given the distributed nature of our algorithm, we consider an extension of the network regret~\cite{Online_PD,lee2016distributed} to a time-varying setting.
-To this end, define the \textit{dynamic regret} per user $j \in \mathcal{N}_m$ interacting with the system $m$ as
+To this end, define the \textit{dynamic regret} per user $j \in \mathcal{N}_m$ interacting with the system $m$, with respect to an optimal solution of \eqref{eq:P1} for the system $m$ at time $t$, i.e., $x_m^{t*}$, as

 Then, based on \eqref{eq:reg_user}, we define the \textit{dynamic network regret} for the system $m$ as~\cite{Online_PD,lee2016distributed}

 By using \eqref{eq:reg_local}, the dynamic \textit{global network regret} after $T$ iterations can be defined as